JoseGoncalves/vue-keycloak/README.md

 ## Use Plugin

-Import the library into your `src/main.ts` file or any other entry point.
+Import the library into your Vue app entry point.

 ```typescript
 import { vueKeycloak } from '@josempgon/vue-keycloak'
 ```

-Apply the library to the vue app instance.
+Apply the library to the Vue app instance.

 ```typescript
 const app = createApp(App)